Cogentrix’ commitment to privacy

 Transfer of Personal Data Outside of the EEA

-The transfer of Personal Data from the UK/EEA to Cogentrix entities outside the EEA is governed by data transfer agreements which are in the form of the standard contractual clauses approved by the European Commission.
+The transfer of Personal Data from the UK/EEA to Cogentrix entities outside the EEA is governed by data transfer agreements that are in the form of the standard contractual clauses approved by the European Commission.

 Where your Personal Data is processed by third parties outside the EEA, we will ensure appropriate safeguards are in place to adequately protect it, as required by applicable law, including the execution of standard contractual clauses (referred to above) if the recipients are not located in a country with adequate data protection laws (as determined by the European Commission) or certified under the EU-US Privacy Shield framework.